pavankalisetti009/gitlab/doc/user/free_user_limit.md

 NOTE:
 Personal namespaces are public by default and are excluded from the user limit.

-## Determining namespace user counts
+## Determine namespace user counts

 Every unique user of a top-level namespace with private visibility counts towards the five-user limit.
 This includes every user of a group, subgroup, and project within a namespace.

-For example:
+For example, there are two groups, `example-1` and `example-2`.

-The group `example-1` has:
+The `example-1` group has:

 - One group owner, `A`.
 - One subgroup called `subgroup-1` with one member, `B`.